Swedish Centre for Architecture and Design

 The Swedish Centre for Architecture and Design (Statens centrum för arkitektur och design) or ArkDes, previously known as the Museum of Architecture (Arkitekturmuseet), is a Swedish national museum dedicated to architecture and design.
 It is located on the island of Skeppsholmen in Stockholm, Sweden, in the same complex as Moderna Museet.
-The museum exhibits architecture, urban planning and design under its current director Kieran Long.
+The museum exhibits architecture, urban planning and design under its current acting director Karin Nilsson.
 It is an administrative authority under the Ministry of Culture.

 History

 The Museum of Architecture was founded in 1962 at the initiative of the National Association of Swedish Architects (Sveriges Arkitekters Riksförbund) as a private foundation.
 It was nationalized in 1978, at which point it was housed in buildings previously occupied by the Nautical Chart Department on Skeppsholmen.
 The new premises, designed by the Pritzker Prize laureate Rafael Moneo following an international competition, were inaugurated in February 1998.

 On 28 February 2013, the government issued new instructions for the museum and, on 1 May, changed its name to the Statens centrum för arkitektur och design (The Swedish Centre for Architecture and Design).
 Since the mid-1990s, the museum has been administered by the Ministry of Culture.

+The museum closed for renovation on 27 September 2023 and is currently in the process of delivering a new collection exhibition, new temporary exhibition spaces, and a new entrance.
+The museum is scheduled to reopen on 27 September 2024.
+On 20 June 2024, the government announced an investigation to explore how ArkDes and Moderna Museet can be merged into a single national authority, to be completed before 31 January 2025.